Danziger/gmzcodes/README.md

   - Consider adding other brush shapes, like any other standard drawing app (e.g https://www.youtube.com/watch?v=3GqUM4mEYKA)

 - The canvas looks blurry on screens with decimal DPI values.
 See https://stackoverflow.com/questions/15661339/how-do-i-fix-blurry-text-in-my-html5-canvas.

+- Make the canvas size multiple of `unit`, so that "partial pixels" are downloaded without cropping.

 <br />